stevenysw/stevenysw.github.io/index.md

 I am a Ph.D.
 Candidate in [Statistics at University of California, Los Angeles](http://statistics.ucla.edu/).
 My advisor is [Dr. Oscar Hernan Madrid Padilla](https://hernanmp.github.io/).

-Previously, I graduated from [University of California, Berkeley](http://www.berkeley.edu) with Highest Distinction honors in [Applied Mathematics](https://math.berkeley.edu/) and [Statistics](http://statistics.berkeley.edu/).
-During my undergraduate study, I worked with [Dr. Carl Boettiger](https://www.carlboettiger.info/) as a research intern at [rOpenSci](https://ropensci.org/) and with [Dr. Philip B. Stark](https://www.stat.berkeley.edu/~stark/) as a research assistant.
-I worked in Data Science & Statistical Research Team at [Nokia Bell Labs](https://www.bell-labs.com/) as a Machine Learning and AI intern from June to December in 2022.
-In Summer 2023, I worked as a Machine Learning Scientist Intern at [Netflix](https://www.netflix.com/).
+I graduated with Highest Distinction honors from [University of California, Berkeley](http://www.berkeley.edu), where I pursued a dual degree in [Applied Mathematics](https://math.berkeley.edu/) and [Statistics](http://statistics.berkeley.edu/).
+Throughout my undergraduate years, I had the privilege of collaborating with [Dr. Carl Boettiger](https://www.carlboettiger.info/) as a research intern at [rOpenSci](https://ropensci.org/) and with [Dr. Philip B. Stark](https://www.stat.berkeley.edu/~stark/) as a research assistant.

+I worked with the Data Science & Statistical Research Team at [Nokia Bell Labs](https://www.bell-labs.com/) as a Machine Learning and AI intern from June to December 2022.
+Following that, in Summer 2023, I worked as a Machine Learning Scientist Intern at [Netflix](https://www.netflix.com/).

+I will be joining [Google](https://about.google/) as a Research Data Scientist Intern in the upcoming Summer 2024.

 ## Research
 My current research focus is on non-parametric statistics and causal inference.
 I am also interested in interpretable machine learning, optimization, deep learning and their application in computational biology, social science, and economics.